What Does "Squared" Mean in Math? A Fun Guide for 10-Year-Olds

 Computer Programming

-If you are interested in coding, you may use squared numbers constantly!
+If you are interested in coding, you may use squared numbers constantly.
 Video video games calculate distances the usage of squared numbers.
-Animation software program makes use of them for smooth movements.
+Animation software programs makes use of them for smooth movements.
 Even simple programs that draw squares on screen use those principles.

 Apps and Games